gophercoders/website/content/lessons/KS2/lower/selection.md

 This means that you have to write a very precise question!

-OK but what questions can you ask?
+But what questions can you ask?
 The question is always a test and the test involves variables.
 You can compare the value of two variables, or you can compare a variable to a number.
 This is another use for variables.